Thank you Tanya and John for a wonderful evening, the food was absolutely amazing, and the whole experience was really special.

 I have created a unique dining experience, a 'home restaurant', where you can be our guests in our family dining room, overlooking the mature garden, where, depending on the time of year and the weather, you can enjoy a complementary pre dinner drink and canapés.
 I write the menu based on availability, seasonality and what I fancy delighting my guests with.
 I use the very best ingredients, including local produce as well as a few vegetables, fruits, herbs and salads that I have grown.

 Come along and enjoy a delicious five course meal all hand prepared and selected by me, with additional coffee and hand made petits fours to round off the evening.
 Enjoy top quality food in a relaxed and sociable atmosphere as our guests.
-Rooms are available if you'd rather wander up to a comfy bed & awaken to a sumptuous breakfast.

 I think I actually live to cook, eating is just a very convenient by-product.
 I have cooked from a young age and discovered very early on I also love to cook for others.